EmmyAnieDev/Learn-Laravel/README.md

 -   hasOne(): Defines a one-to-one relationship where a model owns another model.
 For example, a User might have one Address.

 -   belongsTo(): Defines the inverse of the one-to-one relationship, where the model belongs to another model.
 For example, the Address belongs to a User.

+-   A One-to-Many Relationship is a database relationship where each record in one table is associated with more than one record in another table, and vice versa.

+-   hasMany(): Defines a one-to-many relationship where a model owns another model.
+For example, a User might have multiple Orders.